williamle8300/anthem/README.md

 	http://wicky.nillia.ms/headroom.js/
 	ready-made trackSets to enjoy: tap-and-bestmusiclisteningxpernceEVAR!!!11!!!1!!!

-	profile page: updates from clone TS, your own trackSets (with color gradation, and signalCount)

-	create something to
+	Find, Enjoy, and Modify CURRENT trackSets
 		- cut/tape at TS
 		- edit trackSet name
 		- shuffle play! w000! aw jea (just...
 Math.floor(.Qd))
+		- use Apple media keys to play/pause/skip
 		- FINDSONGS AND PLAY IT DIRECTLY FROM WITHIN A TRACKSET, (SEARCH WITHIN TS, GLOBAL TS SEARCHING)
-		- BLEND 2/MORE TRACKSETS????
-QUICKLY SWITCH BETWEEN TRACKSETS

-	take notes somehow? make a request for a missing track?

-	phantom SoundCloud should be better.
-Way better. http://karan.github.io/scInstant/

 			• filtering-by-typing
 			• ordering by p/m OR no particular ordering for trackSets?
 			• highlight when 1-to-1 typed match, flip 'submit' button
 			• glowing/altering button
 			• last typed trackSet in inputbox
-	====
-	• set/deset track
+		- BLEND 2/MORE TRACKSETS????
+QUICKLY SWITCH BETWEEN TRACKSETS

+	Allow users to take notes somehow? make a request for a missing track?

+	phantom SoundCloud should be better.
+Way better. http://karan.github.io/scInstant/

-	• new trackSet/clone trackSet
+	new trackSet/clone trackSet
-	• add-to-trackSet: allow multiselect!
+	add-to-trackSet: allow multiselect!

-	redesign the usersProfileindex page
+	PROFILE PAGE: UPDATES FROM CLONE TS, YOUR OWN TRACKSETS (WITH COLOR GRADATION, AND SIGNALCOUNT) redesign the usersProfileindex page
 		more tracks, darker the color for trackSet circular?
+		list of 10 tracks, most-played tracks in profileIndex.html profile should have
+		"recently played tracks" and...
+	  "recently played trackSets"
+	type to find
+		weighted by "recently played tracks" or...
+		weighted by "recently played trackSets"
+		recently... modified? (clone TS)
+	discovery
+		recently played
+		new songs added to a cloned TS new tracks added by user of one of any of your cloned TS. every user has "GILDED" tracks. when that changes it pushes to you in the form of a "suggested track" similar tracks (in v2.0)

-	new routing. share-friendly permalinks to...
+	share-friendly permalinks for...
 		...trackset permIDs
 		...specific tracks in trackSets

-	redo profile page
-		light-dark trackSets with signalCount
-		list of 10 tracks, most-played tracks in profileIndex.html total runtime of trackSet ("55mins runtime")?
+	total runtime of trackSet ("55mins runtime")?

 	SIGNALS!
 	1.5ver??: new tracks on profile (when you CLONE at TS and the other user TAPES in new TRACKS to it)

 	Reset password: https://github.com/sahat/hackathon-starter/blob/master/app.js; http://sahatyalkabov.com/2014/02/26/how-to-implement-password-reset-in-nodejs/

-	use Apple media keys to play/pause/skip

 ######  Make it Live! web (1 tester)
 	make it live. buy domain, privatize Github repo, etcetera...